 Of course, starting on medication isn’t a decision to be taken lightly and it’s good to consult a healthcare professional.
 For one, you’ll need a prescription from a doctor.
 The doctor will consider factors such as your lifestyle and medical history, to assess your suitability for these medications.

-Here are three common types of weight loss medication your doctor may prescribe you.
+Here are the most common types of weight loss medication your doctor may prescribe you.

 Saxenda